nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 ##### Andorid Stagefright vulnerability

-In September 2015, Zimprium researcher Joshua Drake ([@jduck](https://twitter.com/jduck/)) disclosed a vulnerability impacting nearly all Android devices since Android 1.5 to ??remote code execution??.
-The flaw was discovered in the Stagefright library, share coded that Android devices use to process media files.
-By employing fuzzing techniques, it was doscovered that specifically crafted media files including images, audio and video files sent to the device would crash libstagefright and provide the attacker with the ability to compromise the device.
+In September 2015, Zimprium researcher Joshua Drake ([@jduck](https://twitter.com/jduck/)) disclosed a vulnerability impacting nearly all Android devices since Android 1.5 which could allow an attached to remotely execute code on the device.
+The flaw was discovered in the Stagefright library, shared coded that Android devices use to process media files.
+By employing fuzzing techniques, it was discovered that specifically crafted media files including images, audio and video files sent to the device would crash libstagefright and provide the attacker with the ability to compromise the device.

 Joshua coordinated with the Android Security team and patches were submitted to the AOSP and shared in advance with Android partners.
 However, the patches were not fully effective in mitigating the flaws and additional research uncovered new attack vectors.
 In addition, due to the complexity to deploying changes to the fragmented Android ecosystem, most users remain vulnerable to the threat.

+Note: if you own or manage risk for Android devices, you can determine if the device is vulnerable to Stagefight or other know flaws by running the [VTS for Android app](https://play.google.com/store/apps/details?id=com.nowsecure.android.vts).
+The app, developed by the NowSecure Research Team, is fully [open sourced](https://github.com/nowsecure/android-vts/) and is actively maintained.

 ##### Samsung keyboard vulnerability